-Although the rules around face coverings have been relaxed, all other requirements, such as social distancing, hand washing/sanitisation, enhanced cleaning, use of bubbles and enhanced ventilation remain in place, and must be strictly adhered to.
-Twice weekly testing should also continue to be carried out.
+Although the regulations have been removed, other requirements, such as handwashing/sanitisation, enhanced cleaning and enhanced ventilation, remain in place and must be strictly adhered to.

-In addition, although there is now no requirement to wear face coverings in classrooms, staff and pupils should still be permitted to wear face coverings in classrooms if they choose to do so.
+In addition, although there is no requirement to wear face coverings in classrooms or communal areas, staff should still be permitted to wear face coverings if they choose to do so.

-Face coverings must still be worn on public transport by pupils aged 11 and over and on dedicated school transport to secondary schools and colleges
+Face coverings must continue to be worn on public transport by pupils aged 11 and over and on dedicated school transport to secondary schools and colleges until 26 January.

-The Government’s guidance represents the minimum requirements and schools and colleges are free to enhance these, such as continuing to recommend the use of face coverings.
+The Government’s guidance represents the minimum requirements and schools and colleges are free to enhance these.

 School and college employers are ultimately responsible for the safety of staff and pupils and they will need to ensure that they have taken all appropriate steps, including reviewing their existing risk assessments, in light of the latest advice issued by the Government.